 Java is a necessary evil in today’s enterprise desktop.
-It is required by various business critical applications, yet it is the number one target for malware, made worse by the fact that people don’t always apply the latest security updates because they have an application that depends on an older version (or more commonly, are simply not bothering to regularly test their applications with each new release hoping that nobody notices!).
+It is required by various business critical applications, yet it is the number one target for malware, made worse by the fact that people don’t always apply the latest security updates because they have an application that depends on an older version (or simply not bothering to regularly test their applications with each new release!).

 - The solution does not always work as intended.
 Mostly the browser opens in the virtual environment with the desired version of Java, but sometimes it can ignore that and open the locally installed version.
 Sometimes the browser can hang or crash.
-Also to make it more complicated, these issues seem to affect some users and not others.
+Also to make it more complicated, these issues can often affect some users but not others.

 - App-V 5.0 SP2 now virtualises ActiveX control and Browser Helper Objects and presents them to the local Internet Explorer.
 Unfortunately this causes issues when we are virtualising legacy plugins and do not want the native browser to see them!

-- Once the browser has been opened in the virtual environment with a legacy Java version attached, there is nothing to stop the user continuing to use the browser window to go about their daily business, where they are an open target for malware.
+- Once the browser has been opened in the virtual environment with a legacy Java version attached, there is nothing to stop the user continuing to use the browser window to go about their daily business, where they are a potential open target for malware.

 - There is no automatic redirection taking place, so the users have to remember which links they can get away with simply typing in and which ones they have to dig around in the start menu for.
 ThinApp has a solution for automatically redirecting URLs to specific packages, and there are third party solutions to the problem such as Browsium Ion, but nothing available to solve the problem for App-V.